HARFORD COUNTY'S SPORTS & SOCIAL CLUB

-All players must have uniform shirt on in order to play
+All players must have current PAS shirt on to play.

 25 second snap count

-Discrepencies: If there is a rule discrepency - only the coach or secondary coach may discuss the situation with the officials.
-If it can not be resolved, stop the game and call Mike or Krystin to the field and we will help resolve the issue.
-Coaches, we need your help in controllling your team, please!
+Discrepancies: If there is a rule discrepancies - only the coach or secondary coach may discuss the situation with the officials.
+Coaches, we need your help in controlling your team, please!

-Defensive Coverage on a Forced Gender Play: all defensive men need to be within five yeards of the male that they are guarding during the time of the gender play, and must be directly across from their mark no more than 5 yards from the line of scrimmage.
-Male defensive players may not release until the ball is thrown.
-Male players on offense may run a route, but may not touch the ball first.
-Male defenders may not touch the ball until a female player has had a chance to make a play on the ball (female receiver must be first to touch the ball). **The defender on the QB may knock down or intercept the pass.
-If the pass is knocked down, the next play is still gender because a female player did not have a chance to make a play.
+*Defensive Coverage on a Forced Gender Play: All defensive male players must be directly across from their mark no more than 5 yards from the line of scrimmage before the snap.
+Male defensive players may not release until the ball is thrown, unless they are following their mark.
+Male players on the offense may run a route, but may not touch the ball first.
+Male defenders may not touch the ball until a female player has had a chance to make a play on the ball.
+If the offense snaps the ball before the defensive male players are set within the 5 yards, there is no penalty on the defense (they are still not permitted to interfere with the play).
+If male defensive players purposefully do not mark up, called by the officials, a delay of game penalty will be assessed to the defense.
+Continuation of such could result in an unsportsmanlike foul.
+The male defender designated as the rusher, may defend any pass thrown across the line of scrimmage, at the line of scrimmage.
+If he is successful, the next play is still gender.

 If there are 3 female defenders playing against 2 female attackers: Man to man and the extra defender must stand 10 yards from the line of scrimmage directly behind the ball.
 That extra female defender may release once the ball is thrown.

-There are 2 female defenders playing against 3 female attackers: Man to man and the free female player may be marked by a male defender, but he may only tag her once she catches the ball or knock the pass down if it is a throw to the endzone.
+If there are 2 female defenders playing against 3 female attackers: Man to man and the free female player may be marked by a male defender, but he may only tag her once she catches the ball or knock the pass down if it is a throw to the end zone.
+The team up a female player may designate which female player the male defender may mark up against - the male defender must be rotated.
 AT NO TIME WHILE A GUY IS GUARDING A GIRL ON A GENDER PLAY MAY HE INTERCEPT THE BALL.